ValveSoftware/steam-audio/unity/doc/menu-commands.rst

 Export All Dynamic Objects In Project
     Exports every dynamic object in every scene or prefab found in your project’s ``Assets`` directory.

+Install FMOD Studio Plugin Files
+    Copies the Steam Audio FMOD Studio plugin files to appropriate directory based on the version of FMOD Studio being used by your project.

+    FMOD Studio versions 2.0 through 2.1 expect plugin files to be under ``Assets/Plugins/FMOD/lib/(platform)``, whereas FMOD Studio 2.2 and later expect plugin files to be under ``Assets/Plugins/FMOD/platforms/(platform)/lib``.
+Use this menu command to move the files to the appropriate place.

+    This is not necessary unless you are using FMOD Studio as your audio engine.